 Resetting or Removing a Sync Passphrase

-If you’ve forgotten your sync passphrase, or if you want to switch back to the way that things were, then all you need to do is to reset Chrome Sync.
+If you’ve forgotten your sync passphrase, or if you want to switch back to the way that things were, then all you need to do is reset Chrome Sync.
 It's pretty easy to do that, and you don't have to go through any verification procedure to remove or change the passphrase.
 But as mentioned earlier, that doesn't indicate any problem in security whatsoever.

-Do note that the reset procedure deletes all synced data from the Google servers, and you are also forcibly signed out of Chrome on all devices.
+The reset procedure deletes all synced data from the Google servers, and you are also forcibly signed out of Chrome on all devices.
 That stops unauthorized individuals from re-syncing your data from the cloud after a reset.
 And since any local data isn’t deleted from the devices, you should be able to start syncing once you sign in again.

 Step 1: On the Encryption Options section of Chrome (or after tapping Encryption on mobile), click the link labeled Reset Sync.